cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `domain = 'cube'`

-    This is equivalent to an `ndim`-dimensional hyper-cube (n-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.
+    This is equivalent to a `ndim`-dimensional hyper-cube (n-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.

 +   `domain = 'ball'`

-    This is equivalent to an `ndim`-dimensional hyper-ellipsoid (n-ball) whose center and covariance matrix can be specified by the input simulation specification `domainBallAvg` and `domainBallCov` respectively.
+    This is equivalent to a `ndim`-dimensional hyper-ellipsoid (n-ball) whose center and covariance matrix can be specified by the input simulation specification `domainBallAvg` and `domainBallCov` respectively.
 Alternatively, the user can let the ParaMonte samplers construct the covariance matrix of the ellipsoidal domain from the input values for the `domainBallCor` and `domainBallStd` simulation specifications.
 Note that a spherical domain can be defined by dropping the `domainBallCov` and `domainBallCor` specifications from the input and setting all elements of `domainBallStd` to the desired radius of the domain.

-The default value for `domain` is an infinite cube in the case of the ParaDRAM and ParaDISE samplers, and a unit-sized cube for the ParaNest sampler.
+The default value for `domain` is an infinite cube for the ParaDRAM and ParaDISE samplers, and a unit-sized cube for the ParaNest sampler.

 Related specifications: [domain](#domain), [domainBallAvg](#domainballavg), [domainBallCor](#domainballcor), [domainBallCor](#domainballcor), [domainBallCov](#domainballcov), [domainBallStd](#domainballstd), [domainCubeLimitLower](#domaincubelimitlower), [domainCubeLimitUpper](#domaincubelimitupper).<br>

 ### domainAxisName

 The simulation specification `domainAxisName` is a vector of scalar string values, each element of which contains the names of the corresponding axis of the density function domain (to be explored/sampled).
 It is used to construct the headers of the simulation output files.
 Any element of `domainAxisName` not set by the user will automatically be assigned a default name.
 If all elements of `domainAxisName` are set to the same value, then a number will be suffixed to each element representing the ID of the corresponding dimension of the domain of the density function.
-The default value for `domainAxisName` is 'sampleStatei' where integer `'i'` at the end of the name is replaced by the index of the corresponding domain axis.
+The default value for `domainAxisName` is 'sampleStatei', where the integer `'i'` at the end of the name is replaced by the index of the corresponding domain axis.

 ### domainBallAvg

-The simulation specification `domainBallAvg` is a vector of type `real` of highest precision supported by the ParaMonte library, of size `ndim` containing the coordinates of the center of the hyper-ellipsoidal (or spherical) `ndim`-dimensional domain of the objective function, such that all states `X(1 : ndim)` visited by the sampler would obey the following inequality:
+The simulation specification `domainBallAvg` is a vector of type `real` of the highest precision supported by the ParaMonte library, of size `ndim` containing the coordinates of the center of the hyper-ellipsoidal (or spherical) `ndim`-dimensional domain of the objective function, such that all states `X(1 : ndim)` visited by the sampler would obey the following inequality:

 $$
 (X - \mu)^T \Sigma^{-1} (X - \mu) \leq 1.